-The State Board of Education or a local board may terminate the contract of a

-- (2) An alleged violation of a specified federal law, State law, State Board of Education policy, State rule, or local board policy, including policies regarding grade retention of students; - (3) The terms or conditions of employment or employment status of a school employee; and - (4) Any other decision that by statute specifically provides for a right of appeal to the local board of education and for which there is no other statutory appeal procedure.
+- Appeals to Board of Education and to Superior Court.
+An appeal shall lie to the "(c) local board of education from any final administrative decision in the following matters: - The discipline of a student under G.S.
+115C-390.7, 115C-390.10, or (1) 115C-390.11; - (2) An alleged violation of a specified federal law, State law, State Board of Education policy, State rule, or local board policy, including policies regarding grade retention of students; - The terms or conditions of employment or employment status of a school (3) employee; and - (4) Any other decision that by statute specifically provides for a right of appeal to the local board of education and for which there is no other statutory appeal procedure.